Skip to content

 -m <model>

 --search-embedding-model accepts embedding-gemma.
-It requires --enable-search (or --agent/--agentic, which turns search on as part of the one-flag agent preset).
+It requires --enable-search (or --agent/--agentic, the one-flag agent preset that turns search on).

 Fields on WebSearchOptions: